nafeu/oavp/README.md

   - [`Ani`](https://github.com/b-g/Ani) (for tweening and smooth animations)
   - [`Beads`](https://github.com/orsjb/beads) (for time/tempo synced rhythmic operations)
   - You may also need to install the [`Processing Video`](https://github.com/processing/processing-video) package.
+- Setup your config.json file in `src/data`.
+An example file is provided to get you started.

 ## Using Sublime